-Pray for the gospel to soak your pastor's heart
+Pray for the Gospel to be in your Pastor's Heart

-It can get easy to get tied up in theological knots, or start emulating the hippest or most knowledgable pastor that everyone listens to on podcasts.
+It can get easy to get tied up in theological knots or start emulating the hippest or most knowledgeable pastor that everyone listens to on podcasts.
 Pray for the gospel to soak your pastor’s heart — that he would be moved intellectually and emotionally by Jesus’ life, death, and resurrection on his behalf and that this would fuel his leadership and preaching.

 Being a pastor means that your pastor is up to his elbows in the sin and muck of people’s lives and trying to point them to Jesus.
 It also means that he can’t unburden this information on others.
 Pray for good friends to come alongside him and help hold his arms up (Ex.
 17:12).
 Pray for friends where he can be fully himself and not just “the pastor.”